Lyubov Orlova: Life and career

 In the next few years she starred in four popular movies which also became instant Soviet classics: Circus (1936), Volga-Volga (1938), Tanya (1940), and Springtime (1947).
 She was awarded the Stalin Prize in 1941.
 In 1950, she became the first woman to receive the title of the People's Artist of the USSR exclusively for her cinematic works.
 After that, she switched to playing in theatre productions of Yuri Zavadsky's company.
 Her most famous roles included Nora - Nora, Dear Liar - Patrick Campbell, Strange Mrs. Savage - Mrs. Ethel Savage.
 But her most acclaimed performance was a title role in Lizzie MacKay (Russian title for The Respectful Prostitute).
 Jean-Paul Sartre was present on a jubilee 400th show in 1962, saying: "I was especially impressed by Lyubov Orlova's talented performance.
 After the show, I told her I've been delighted by her performance.
 It was not an empty compliment.
 Lyubov Orlova is really the best of all LizzieMacKay performers I know."

-Since the 1928 till her death, she was constantly touring as a singer with her pianist Leo Mironov (Лев Миронов).
+From 1928 until her death she was constantly touring as a singer with her pianist Leo Mironov (Лев Миронов).
 Her early repertoire included classical songs by Glinka, Mussorgsky, Dargomyzhsky and Tchaikovsky.
-During the war, she toured more than 50,000 kilometers along the front line, with her concerts based on Isaak Dunayevsky songs from her movies.
+During the Great Patriotic War, she toured more than 50,000 kilometers along the front line, with her concerts based on Isaak Dunayevsky songs from her movies.
 For all of her career, she was banned from making the records of her songs and performing on television, supposedly because of her "backstage war" with Klavdiya Shulzhenko, Leonid Utesov's choice of interest for Jolly Fellows.
 Ivan Kozlovsky especially regretted the absence of recordings of his own duets with Orlova.